KIC/pandas-ml-quant/Readme.md

 fit  # finally just return fit as the `Fit` object implements `_repr_html_()` which renders a nice report
 ```

-But before a model can be developed features need to be selected.
+Before a model can be developed, features need to be selected.
 ```python
 df.model.feature_selection(
     FeaturesAndLabels(